Kaiasm/engine/README.md

 # Log In
 Logging in is simple - just type in the user name and password you have been provided with.
 If you have forgotten it, email info@taxonomics.co.uk, or give us a call on +44 (0)330 223 1164.

 Once you have logged in to the system with your username and password, you are presented with the menu screen.
-It will offer one or more of the following data visualisation tools (depending on the status of your taxonomics programme): Competition Universe; Market Taxonomy; Performance Landscape; Demand Architecture; Search Integration.
+It will offer one or more of the following data visualisation tools (depending on the status of your taxonomics programme):
++Competition Universe;
++Market Taxonomy;
++Performance Landscape;
++Demand Architecture; +Search Integration

 Once you have selected a visualisation, you can always see this menu again in a fold out panel revealed by clicking the menu icon (three stacked horizontal lines) found at the top left of each visualisation.

 # Basic Interactions
 The basic ways of interacting with each of the visualisation tools are similar to Google Maps.